On SL(3,$\mathbb C$)-representations of the Whitehead link group: The SL(3, )-character variety

 By construction, $X_0$ is Zariski closed.
-Its irreducibility is not hard to verify using the explicit form of the branched $2$-cover of Theorem \ref{theo-lawton} given in \cite{Lawton}.
+Its irreducibility is not hard to verify using the explicit form of the branched $2$-cover of Theorem \ref{theo-lawton} given in \cite{Law}.
 For example, using the parametrisation given in Section \ref{s:param}, it is easily seen that the double cover is indeed a branched one and not the union of two distinct sheets: the discriminant of the quadratic equation defining the double cover is not a square.
-For a direct and precise proof, see also \cite[Section 4.1]{Aco2}.
-Eventually the dimension follows from the fact it is the pull-back of $\C^4$ by $\underline{\psi}$. \end{proof}
+For a direct and precise proof, see also \cite[Section 5.1]{Aco2}.
+The dimension estimate follows from the fact it is the pull-back of $\C^4$ by $\underline{\psi}$. \end{proof}

-\begin{rem} In fact $X_0$ is a component of $\chi_3(\pi')$ and the only one of positive dimension.
+\begin{rem} In fact $X_0$ is a component of $\chi_3(\pi')$ and the only one of positive dimension, as proved by Acosta in \cite{Aco2}.
 Moreover it contains every irreducible representation of $\pi'$.
-The first part of this statement is a consequence of Theorem \ref{thm:main}.
 The character variety $\chi_3(\pi')$, with a focus on real points, has been studied in details in \cite{Aco2}. \end{rem}